C. African Republic leader OKs faster elections

 Those suggestions include setting up an interim council that will lead the country though a political transition to democracy.
 Mboli-Goumba says a president will be chosen to lead that body soon.

-Djotodia's rebel fighters seized... read more
+Djotodia's rebel fighters seized control... read more